VigneshV-code/VigneshV-code/README.md

 ### Hi, I'm Vignesh 👋
-Junior Data Analyst · SQL · Power BI · Excel
+ Data Analyst · SQL · Power BI · Excel

 🔍 I turn raw data into decisions that businesses can act on.